 How do I get a historic plaque for my house?

 First, contact the Historic Preservation Coordinator to discuss your property and whether it is likely to meet the criteria for approval.
 If so, fill out a

 Historic Plaque Application

 (PDF) and submit it to the coordinator, for review by the Historic District Commission.
-If approved, the property owner may purchase the bronze plaque from Amet’s on Jackson Road.
-The HDC will fax the request to Amet’s for you.
-Amet's will then send you a proof of the plaque and purchase agreement.
+If approved, the property owner may purchase the bronze plaque from Arnet’s on Jackson Road.
+The HDC will fax the request to Arnet’s for you.
+Arnet's will then send you a proof of the plaque and purchase agreement.
 Currently, the plaques cost about $230 (price subject to change with the cost of bronze).
 You would be responsible for picking it up at their shop once it is finished, and Arnet's will call you when it’s ready.